UCMR3 Water Testing

 Eurofins Eaton Analytical has also evaluated the performance of method 539 under WaterRF project 4167.
 In April 2012, prior to publication of the final UCMR3, we received notice that we had passed the proficiency testing requirements for all compounds/methods included in UCMR3.
 The extensive experience that Eurofins Eaton Analytical has with the UCMR regulations and the analytical methods supports our ability to help proactively support our clients.

-UCMR3 was promulgated on May 2, 2012.
-Eurofins Eaton Analytical has prepared a summary of the UCMR3 Rule requirements that is available upon request.
-Monitoring began in January, 2013, and requires the same stringent quality control and EPA approval of all participating labs, based on data packages and proficiency testing.
+UCMR3 was promulgated on May 2, 2012 and monitoring began in January, 2013.
 Eurofins Eaton Analytical was the first commercial lab to be fully approved for all UCMR3 methods, based on having submitted all required demonstrations of capability and passing the first available proficiency test for all methods.
-We were the only commercial lab to be approved for all methods as of the date of promulgation.

-Systems must participate in UCMR3 based on retail population, so even purchased water systems will need to test.
-In UCMR3 there will be tiered monitoring depending on system size.
-UCMR3 will require Assessment Monitoring (also known as List 1) for all of the following compounds in all systems serving >10,000 people.
+UCMR3 required Assessment Monitoring (also known as List 1) for all of the following compounds in all systems serving >10,000 people.

-Additionally, any systems serving >100,000 people, along with a subset of systems serving between 10,000 and 100,000 will need to also monitor for 7 hormones using EPA method 539.
-This is referred to as Screening Survey.
+Additionally, any systems serving >100,000 people, along with a subset of systems serving between 10,000 and 100,000 were also required to monitor for 7 hormones using EPA method 539.
+This was referred to as the Screening Survey.